elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-horizontal-gene-transfer-and-how-does-it-impact-evolutionary-processes.md

 url: /learn/biology/questions/what-is-horizontal-gene-transfer-and-how-does-it-impact-evolutionary-processes
 score: -1.0
 related_article1:
-    id: 167727
+    id: 167739
-    title: Describe the process of speciation and its significance in the origin of species.
+    title: >-
+        What is convergent evolution and how can it be distinguished from homology?
     subject: Biology
-    url: /learn/biology/questions/describe-the-process-of-speciation-and-its-significance-in-the-origin-of-species
+    url: /learn/biology/questions/what-is-convergent-evolution-and-how-can-it-be-distinguished-from-homology
 related_article2:
-    id: 167740
+    id: 167730
-    title: How have technological advances impacted the revision of phylogenetic trees?
+    title: >-
+        Explain the significance of binomial nomenclature in taxonomy.
     subject: Biology
-    url: /learn/biology/questions/how-have-technological-advances-impacted-the-revision-of-phylogenetic-trees
+    url: /learn/biology/questions/explain-the-significance-of-binomial-nomenclature-in-taxonomy
 related_article3:
-    id: 167735
+    id: 167729
-    title: Differentiate between homologous and analogous structures with examples.
+    title: >-
+        How do systematics and taxonomy contribute to our understanding of evolutionary relationships?
     subject: Biology
-    url: /learn/biology/questions/differentiate-between-homologous-and-analogous-structures-with-examples
+    url: /learn/biology/questions/how-do-systematics-and-taxonomy-contribute-to-our-understanding-of-evolutionary-relationships
 related_article4:
-    id: 167739
+    id: 167729
-    title: What is convergent evolution and how can it be distinguished from homology?
+    title: >-
+        How do systematics and taxonomy contribute to our understanding of evolutionary relationships?
     subject: Biology
-    url: /learn/biology/questions/what-is-convergent-evolution-and-how-can-it-be-distinguished-from-homology
+    url: /learn/biology/questions/how-do-systematics-and-taxonomy-contribute-to-our-understanding-of-evolutionary-relationships
 related_article5:
-    id: 167735
+    id: 167734
-    title: Differentiate between homologous and analogous structures with examples.
+    title: >-
+        Define cladistics and explain its purpose in evolutionary biology.
     subject: Biology
-    url: /learn/biology/questions/differentiate-between-homologous-and-analogous-structures-with-examples
+    url: /learn/biology/questions/define-cladistics-and-explain-its-purpose-in-evolutionary-biology
 ---

 &nbsp;